Arithmetic geometry of toric varieties. Metrics, measures and heights: Heights and entropy

-In some cases, the height of a toric variety with respect to the metrics constructed above has an interpretation in terms of the average entropy of some natural random processes.
-Let $\Gamma$ be an arbitrary polytope containing $\Delta$.
-For a point $x \in \ri(\Delta)$, we consider the partition $\Pi_x$ of $\Gamma$ which consists of the cones $\eta_{x,F}$ of vertex $x$ and base the relative interior of each proper face $F$ of $\Gamma$.
+In some cases, the height of a toric variety with respect to the metrics constructed in the previous section has an interpretation in terms of the average entropy of a family of random processes.